ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 Makes it easier to find and review previously viewed or added products.
 This module can be configured to return recently viewed items, most interacted items, or items currently in the basket.

-This block uses [GetUserItemHistoryWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetUserItemHistoryWeb) Raptor recommendation strategy.
+This block uses the [GetUserItemHistoryWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetUserItemHistoryWeb) Raptor recommendation strategy.

 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
-- **Name displayed on page (optional)** - Enter a name for the block to be displayed on page.
+- **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
-- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).
+- **Recommendations limit** - Set the number of recommendations to be displayed.
+Default = 4.

 Toggle the **Show only available items** option on to display only products that are currently in stock.

 !!! tip

-    For the list of all available blocks in Page Builder, see [Block reference](block_reference.md) page.
+    For a list of all blocks available in Page Builder, see [Block reference](block_reference.md).